cockpit-project/cockpit/test/README.md

 message will be printed describing how to access the virtual machine, via ssh and web.
 See the "Helpful tips" section below.

+To login using the web client you have to use the username and password listed below.
+If you wish to enable `root` login using the web you can remove `root` from `/etc/cockpit/disallowed-users`.

+- Username: `admin`
+- Password: `foobar`

 By default, it's only possible to contact the virtual machine from the host machine on which it's running.
 If you want to conduct manual testing from other devices on your network, set `TEST_BIND_GLOBAL=1`, for example: